Lab technicians conducting mosquito research at Ifakara Health Institute in Tanzania.

-Malaria occurs in nearly 100 countries worldwide.
-According to the 2013 World Malaria Report, there were more than 200 million malaria cases in 2012.
-An estimated 627,000 people died from malaria in 2017, mostly children under age 5, and more than 90 percent of them in Africa.
+According to the 2018 World Malaria Report, there were more than 200 million malaria cases in 2017.
+An estimated 435,000 people died from malaria in 2017, mostly children under age 5, and more than 90 percent of them in Africa.

 The only sustainable approach to addressing malaria is eradication of the parasite.
-Donor countries cannot maintain funding of several billion dollars a year in perpetuity, and a resurgence of malaria could threaten hard-won progress.
-Eradication of malaria is biologically and technically feasible, with commitment and collaboration from global partners and affected countries, and ongoing investment in transformative new tools and delivery strategies.
+Eradication is biologically and technically feasible, with commitment and collaboration from global partners and affected countries, and ongoing investment in transformative new tools and strategies.

-Malaria occurs in nearly 100 countries worldwide, exacting a huge toll on human health and imposing a heavy social and economic burden in developing countries, particularly in Sub-Saharan Africa and South Asia.
-An estimated 207 million people suffered from the disease in 2012, and about 627,000 died.
-About 90 percent of the deaths were in Sub-Saharan Africa, and 77 percent were among children under age 5.
+Malaria exacts a massive toll on human health and imposes a heavy social and economic burden in low- and middle-income countries, particularly in Sub-Saharan Africa and South Asia.
+An estimated 219 million people suffered from the disease in 2017 and about 435,000 died.
+More than 90 percent of the deaths were in Africa, and over 60 percent were among children under 5.

 Malaria is caused by parasites transmitted by mosquitoes.
 Even in relatively mild cases, it can cause high fever, chills, flu-like symptoms, and severe anemia.
 These symptoms can be especially dangerous for pregnant women and young children who are experiencing the disease for the first time.
 Severe malaria can cause lifelong intellectual disabilities in children, and malaria’s economic impact is estimated to cost billions of dollars in lost productivity every year.

-In the past dozen years, malaria funding has increased nearly 10-fold and major gains have been made in controlling the disease in developing nations.
-The number of new cases has declined by 25 percent globally, and deaths from malaria have fallen by 42 percent.
-These gains have been made through a combination of interventions and a rise in funding helped drive this progress, including the timely use of reliable diagnostic tests and effective drugs; indoor spraying with safe, long-lasting insecticides; and the use of bed nets treated with long-lasting insecticide to protect people from mosquito bites at night.
+Since 2000, deaths from malaria have been reduced by half.
+A combination of interventions and a rise in funding helped drive this progress, including the timely use of reliable diagnostic tests and effective drugs; indoor spraying with safe, long-lasting insecticides; and the use of bed nets treated with long-lasting insecticide to protect people from mosquito bites at night.

 Malaria is a top priority of the Bill & Melinda Gates Foundation.
-Our new multi-year Malaria strategy, Accelerate to Zero, adopted in late 2013, addresses the areas in which we believe the foundation is best positioned, among a broad spectrum of partners, to develop groundbreaking approaches to reducing the burden of malaria and accelerating progress toward eradication of the disease.
+Our malaria strategy, updated in 2018, addresses the areas in which we believe the foundation is best positioned, among a broad spectrum of partners, to be catalytic in reducing the burden of malaria and accelerating progress toward eradication of the disease.
 We intend to pursue a Pathway to Eradication that minimizes deaths due to malaria between now and the end of malaria.

-We concentrate our resources in areas where we can identify significant leverage points, and we assume risks that are more challenging for others to take.
+We concentrate our resources in areas where our efforts can make an impact and save lives, and we assume risks that are more challenging for others to take.

 We recognize that we are just one small part of a broader, global fight.
 That’s why we work closely with partners to maximize the impact of our aggregate efforts.
-To date, we have committed nearly US$2 billion in grants to combat malaria.
-In addition, we have committed more than US$1.6 billion to the Global Fund to Fight AIDS, Tuberculosis and Malaria, which provides about 50 percent of international funding for malaria control worldwide.
-We also advocate for sustained and increased funding of malaria-related efforts by donor governments and endemic countries.
+To date, we have committed more than US$2.9 billion in grants to combat malaria.
+In addition, we have committed US$2 billion to the Global Fund to Fight AIDS, Tuberculosis and Malaria.
+We also advocate for sustained and increased funding of malaria-related efforts by donor governments and affected countries.

 Areas of Focus